Free Preschool Locations & Star Ratings

 Head Start: Federally Funded Program

 Children at our centers enjoy learning to play.
-A wide variety of activities are available daily during both structured times and discovery (free play) time, Outdoor activities are included daily, weather permitting.
+Various activities are available daily during structured times and discovery (free play) time, outdoor activities are included daily, weather permitting.
 Meals or snacks are served family-served family-style, and good nutrition and healthy habits are emphasized throughout the day.
-Children learn social skills, develop age-appropriate competence in language, literacy, numbers, and motor skills.
+Children learn social skills and develop age-appropriate competence in language, literacy, numbers, and motor skills.

 Programs are more comprehensive and able to provide more home-to-school services.
 They are designed to help those at the lowest poverty level and reach the highest need.